How We Source Exceptional String Instruments Worldwide

 Knocking on Doors in the Historic Enclaves of Europe

 To keep our collection dynamic, Ceile’s European itinerary involves bypass-the-middleman procurement.
-Rather than relying on commercial distributors, he is spending the week navigating the historic lutherie communities of Markneukirchen and Mittenwald in Germany, and Paris, France.
+Rather than relying on commercial distributors, he is spending the week navigating the historic lutherie communities of Switzerland, Austria and Italy.

 Procurement Mapping: Ceile Kronick's European Sourcing Footprint